ztyyLV/web-twain-docs/indepth/features/barcode.md

 > Some advanced features such as dedicate configuration of a binarization mode is only possible when using the method `initRuntimeSettingsWithString()` .

-Here is a JSON template that you can use:
+Here is a JSON template for your reference:

 ``` javascript
 var settings = {